Enrique Chagoya: Biography

 In 1977, Chagoya and his first wife Jeanine Kramer visited McAllen, Texas.
 In 1979, Chagoya immigrated to the United States to Berkeley, where he worked as a freelance illustrator and graphic designer.
 In 1984, he earned a BFA degree at the San Francisco Art Institute; and in 1987 a MFA degree at the University of California at Berkeley.

 He received the Stanford University's the Dean's Award in the Humanities in 1998.
 In 2000, Chagoya became a citizen of the United States.
+As of 2016, he was a full time professor in the department of Art and Art History at Stanford University.